 Directions

-2. Making the garlic butter mixture: In a bowl, combine softened butter with minced garlic, salt, and fresh herbs (if using).
-Mix until well combined.
+- Making the garlic butter mixture: In a bowl, mix the softened butter with minced garlic, salt, and fresh herbs if you want.
+Stir it well.

-3. Assembly and baking: Spread the garlic butter mixture generously over each slice of sourdough.
-If making the cheesy variation, sprinkle shredded cheese on top.
-Place slices on a baking sheet and bake at 375°F (190°C) for 10-15 minutes, or until golden brown and crispy.
+- Assembly and baking: Spread the garlic butter mix pretty evenly over each slice of sourdough.
+For the cheesy version, sprinkle shredded cheese on top.
+Then put the slices on a baking sheet and bake at 375°F (190°C) for about 10-15 minutes, or until they turn golden brown and crispy.

 Tips for Perfect Sourdough Garlic Bread

-To achieve the ideal crust texture, try broiling the garlic bread for a minute or two after baking for an extra crispy finish.
-Additionally, pairing it with a side of marinara or olive oil for dipping can elevate the experience even further.
-Whether served fresh out of the oven or toasted the next day, the flavor and texture of sourdough garlic bread is sure to impress.
+For a super crispy crust, try broiling the garlic bread for a minute or two after baking.
+Also, pairing it with a side of marinara or some olive oil for dipping can really up the taste.
+Whether you eat it hot out of the oven or toast it later, this garlic bread is sure to please.

 Storing and Reheating Sourdough Garlic Bread